top of page

 Publications on Enrollment Trends

-Enrollment trends are discussed in the Global Catholic Education Report published annually (the 2020 report is available; the 2021 report will be released soon) as well as in some of our Knowledge Notes which provide more detailed statistical analysis:
+Enrollment trends are discussed in the Global Catholic Education Report published annually as well as in some of our Other Studies and Knowledge Notes which provide more detailed statistical analysis.

 Data for the statistical yearbooks of the Church are collected through a questionnaire sent to the chancery offices of ecclesiastical jurisdictions worldwide.
 The data are self-reported and may not always be fully accurate, especially in contexts where local conditions are not favorable to data collection.
 In addition, not all ecclesiastical jurisdictions are able to fill the questionnaire every year.
 Each year a small number of the more than 3,000 jurisdictions that should fill the questionnaire are not able to do it.
 Yet these jurisdictions tend to be small, so that the missing data should not affect the validity of the data substantially for most countries and at the regional and global levels.